Terps dominate in second half, turn back Brown

 Hart stopper

-Choh, a graduate student who was twice named a second team all-Ivy selection, deftly used his 6-foot-5, 210-pound frame to confound the Terps in the first half.
+Choh, a graduate student who was twice named a second team all-Ivy League selection, deftly used his 6-foot-5, 210-pound frame to confound the Terps in the first half.
 Choh scored 18 points before the break with the help of some nifty post moves, a three-pointer and a knack for drawing a whistle.
 Maryland fouled Choh six times, leading to seven made free throws.

 But after Scott began the game marking Choh, Hart took on the assignment in the second half.
-Choh had seven points on 3 of 6 shooting after the break and never made it back to the foul line.
+Choh had seven points on 3-for-6 shooting after the break and never made it back to the foul line.

 “He slowed down their stud in the second half,” Manning said.
-“We put him on Choh and he did a tremendous job of setting the tone and making Choh work a lot harder in the second half.”
+“We put him on Choh, and he did a tremendous job of setting the tone and making Choh work a lot harder in the second half.”

 Russell’s recovery

 “My adrenaline was rushing,” Russell said.
 “Once I started playing, I felt regular.
-Right now, it’s kind of hurting and yesterday it was hurting really bad.
-I felt good waking up this morning and I felt I could give it a go so I did.”
+Right now, it’s kind of hurting, and yesterday it was hurting really bad.
+I felt good waking up this morning, and I felt I could give it a go, so I did.”

 Choppy waters